namdinator/Namdinator_bash/README.md

 # Namdinator

-Contact Rune Kidmose at rtk@mbg.au.dk for in questions regarding Namdinator.
+Contact Rune Kidmose at rtk@mbg.au.dk for any questions regarding Namdinator.

 Namdinator is a commandline tool, written in BASH, that sets up and runs a MDFF (molecular Dynamics Flexible Fit) simulation in a semi automatic manner, using only the input PDB file and input density file.